 ‘r kids Board of Directors has been supportive of these initiatives realizing ‘r kids cannot meet its mission without caring, dedicated, well-trained and credentialed staff.
 Because of this, the staff retention rate has been extremely high.

-Other management challenges include finding the resources to support continuing education for staff including formal college learning as well as certification curriculum and seminars. ‘r kids is also impacted by increasing costs for utilities, gasoline (as the staff drive both their own and company cars in their work), insurance, licenses and general building maintenance.
+Other management challenges include finding the resources to support continuing education for staff including formal college learning as well as certification curriculum and seminars. ‘r kids is also impacted by increasing costs for utilities, insurance, licenses and general building maintenance.

 ‘r kids has been the beneficiary of strong support from its Board of Directors from the first day of its existence.
 The current Board has been supportive of efforts to add to current services, to attract the best staff possible and to look at new ideas of best practices in the field and how ‘r kids can implement those practices.
 Many of our Board members are adoptive parents or have been foster parents which gives them a highly personal commitment to the goals of ‘r kids’ mission and their daily work.